Guide to US Applications • Undergraduate

 Review and submit:

 Once you’ve completed your UC application, you may review your inclusions before hitting the submit button.
 If you’ve skipped or missed any required questions, you’ll see a “To Do” button.
 Remember to inspect the pages and sections, even if you see a checkmark.
 Get your counsellor to proofread the form before submission.

 The UC application platform is very different from other centralised application platforms in the US, such as the Common App or the Coalition App.
+Here’s our blog on everything you need to know about the University of California.
+You may also want to read about US application deadlines.
 If you require assistance while using these platforms or any help with US undergraduate applications, please get in touch with us.